mileweb/docs-content-cdn/en/docs/edge-logic/lb7-es-structure.md

 ## The Layer 7 Load Balancer - Edge Server Structure

 The edge network of CDN Pro consists of hundreds of nodes around the world and in each node is a farm of physical servers.
-To most efficiently utilize these servers, we need the design to meet the following criteria:
+To most efficiently utilize these servers, we need our design to meet the following criteria:

 1. The service load needs to be distributed as evenly as possible across all servers.
 The 'load' includes network bandwidth, CPU power and disk usage.